Seychelle-Warbler-Project/Worsley_2024_MolEcol/ReadMe.txt

 This folder contains data and R script needed to reproduce the results in the paper:
 Worsley S.F., Davies C.S., Lee C.Z., Mannarelli, ME. et al. Longitudinal gut microbiome dynamics in relation to age and senescence in a wild animal population.
-Molecular Ecology
+Molecular Ecology, 00, e17477. https://doi.org/10.1111/mec.17477

 All variable names in these data should be self-explanatory, but please don't hesitate to send an email to the corresponding author if anything is unclear.